Icemonster0/AtomSim/README.md

 ###### OS

 Runs on Linux and probably Mac but I'm doubtful about Windows because of weird command line syntax.
+Some versions of g++ might have problems, no guarantees.

 ###### Packages